Mongol conquest of the Jin dynasty: Background

 The Jurchen rulers of the Jin dynasty collected tribute from some of the nomadic tribes living on the Mongol steppes and encouraged rivalries among them.
 When the Mongols were unified under Khabul in the 12th century, the Jurchens encouraged the Tatars to destroy them, but the Mongols were able to drive Jin forces out of their territory.
 The Tatars eventually captured Khabul's successor, Ambaghai, and handed him over to the Jin imperial court.
 Emperor Xizong of the Jin dynasty had ordered Ambaghai executed by crucifixion (nailed to a wooden mule).
 The Jin dynasty also conducted regular punitive expeditions against the Mongol nomads, either enslaving or killing them.

 In 1210, a delegation arrived at the court of Genghis Khan (r.
 1206–27) to proclaim the ascension of Wanyan Yongji to the Jin throne and demanded the submission of the Mongols as a vassal state.
-Because the Jurchens defeated the powerful steppe nomads and allied with the Keraites and the Tatars, they claimed sovereignty over all the tribes of the steppe.
+Because the Jurchens had defeated the powerful steppe nomads and allied with the Keraites and the Tatars, they claimed sovereignty over all the tribes of the steppe.
 High court officials in the Jin government defected to the Mongols and urged Genghis Khan to attack the Jin dynasty.
 But fearful of a trap or some other nefarious scheme, Genghis Khan refused.
 Upon receiving the order to demonstrate submission, Genghis Khan reportedly turned to the south and spat on the ground; then he mounted his horse, and rode toward the north, leaving the stunned envoy choking in his dust.
+He gave the Jin emperor a very insulting message which the envoy dared not repeat upon his return to the Jin court.
 His defiance of the Jin envoys was tantamount to a declaration of war between the Mongols and Jurchens.

 After Genghis Khan returned to the Kherlen River, in early 1211, he summoned a kurultai.
 By organising a long discussion, everyone in the community was included in the process.
 The Khan prayed privately on a nearby mountain.
 He removed his hat and belt, bowed down before the Eternal Sky, and recounted the generations of grievances his people held against the Jurchens and detailed the torture and murder of his ancestors.
 He explained that he had not sought this war against the Jurchens.
 At the dawn on the fourth day, Genghis Khan emerged with the verdict: "The Eternal Blue Sky has promised us victory and vengeance".

 Wanyan Yongji, angry on hearing how Genghis Khan behaved, sent the message to the Khan that "Our Empire is like the sea; yours is but a handful of sand ...
 How can we fear you?"

-Mongol conquest under Genghis Khan
+Under Genghis

+When the conquest of the Tangut-led Western Xia empire started, there were multiple raids between 1207 and 1209.
+When the Mongols invaded Jin territory in 1211, Ala 'Qush, the chief of the Ongut, supported Genghis Khan and showed him a safe road to the Jin dynasty's heartland.